arthurlbo/arthurlobo.com/README.md

-# Full-stack Monorepo Template
+# arthurlobo.com

-> A modern, production-ready monorepo template to kickstart your Full-stack development with Next.js, NestJS, and shared configuration packages.
+> A modern monorepo for my personal website and future projects.

 ## Overview

-This is a comprehensive monorepo template built with **pnpm workspaces** and **Turbo** for efficient builds and task orchestration.
-It provides a solid foundation for building scalable Full-stack applications with shared configuration, design systems, and utilities.
+This is a comprehensive monorepo built with pnpm workspaces and Turbo for efficient builds and task orchestration.
+It houses my personal website and provides a scalable foundation for future Full-stack projects with shared configuration, design systems, and utilities.

 ## What's inside?

 ### Apps

-- **`web`**: Next.js 15 + React 19 app with TypeScript, Tailwind CSS v4, Jest, and Playwright
+- **`arthurlobo-web`**: My personal website built with Next.js 16 + React 19, TypeScript, Tailwind CSS v4, motion, Jest, and Playwright
-- **`api`**: NestJS 11 API with TypeScript, TypeORM, Jest, and Supertest
+- **`arthurlobo-api`**: Backend API for the personal website using NestJS 11, TypeScript, TypeORM, Jest, and Supertest (Not started yet)

 ### Packages

-- **`@repo/design-system`**: Shared UI components and utilities (Tailwind CSS + shadcn/ui)
+- **`@repo/design-system`**: Shared UI components and utilities (Tailwind CSS + shadcn/ui + motion)
-- **`@repo/env`**: Centralized environment variable validation with Zod
+- **`@repo/env`**: Centralized environment variables with Zod validation
 - **`@repo/database-typeorm`**: TypeORM DataSource configuration and migrations
 - **`@repo/eslint`**: Shared ESLint configurations (base, Next.js, NestJS)
 - **`@repo/jest`**: Shared Jest configurations for testing